Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 Aspects that take more resilience:

 * you have to be incredibly flexible and wait for weeks then leave at the drop of a hat
-* the cost is high: it's typically €100 per night (passage is around 10 nights)
+* the cost is high: it’s typically €100 per night (passage is around 10 nights)
 * there’s no entertainment on board – you have to make your own!

 We have some inspiring stories here about people who have travelled by cargo ship: